 Thomas 22 contains specific instructions, which we shall now practice.
-More, we’ll attempt to sense the energies, both physical and spiritual, that Jesus’s words trigger in us.
+During this time we will attempt to feel the energies, both physical and spiritual, that Christ’s words trigger in us.

 Read Thomas 22

-From the Annotated Gospel of Thomas by Dr. Paterson Brown
+Source: The Annotated Gospel of Thomas, by Prof. Paterson Brown

 Yeshua saw little children who are being suckled.
 He says to his disciples: “These little children who are being suckled are like those who enter the Sovereignty (kingdom of God).”
 They say to him: (1) “Shall we thus, by becoming little children, enter the Sovereignty?”
 Yeshua says to them: “When you make the two one, and you (2) make the inside as the outside and the outside as the inside (3) and the above as the below, and if you (4) establish the male with the female as a single unity so that the man will not act masculine and the woman not act feminine, when you (5) establish eyes in the place of an eye and a hand in the place of a hand and a foot in the place of a foot (6) and an image in the place of an image— (7) then shall you enter the Sovereignty.